Blorum/.github/profile/README.md

 ## Repos

-blorum - local API Server, the kernel of the Blorum project
+blorum - local API Server, the kernel of the Blorum project (Yet private repo, join the Organization if you want to view the code)

 bloruf - an front-end implement of the blorum API server.